4 Types of Ransomware

 1. Crypto Ransomware

-Among the oldest, and traditionally the most common form of ransomware attack, crypto ransomware works by finding valuable data on a computer network.
-It then encrypts files so they become unusable.
+Crypto ransomware is among the oldest, and traditionally the most common form of ransomware attack – though as more advanced attacks have gained prominence, this is no longer the case.
+It works by finding valuable data on a computer network and encrypting files so they become unusable.
 Attackers then demand a payment, after which they will (in theory) provide businesses with the decryption key needed to unlock them.

 This type of attack is becoming less prevalent as businesses become more aware of the threat of ransomware and boost their defenses.
 Having comprehensive, regularly-updated off-site backups or even continuous data protection tools, for instance, can be an effective way of mitigating the damage caused by this type of ransomware.
 However, hackers who do continue to use these tools have started countering these efforts by adding timed delays to their malware in order to infect backups as well.